Call Us: 0330 1332 857

 The subject of special damages relates to incurred and expected costs in the future due to the eye injury.
 Your additional losses can include the following:

-Beacon Law provides a team of highly qualified Personal Injury Solicitors and legal professionals with many years of experience in personal injury matters.
-We offer a high level of service to all our clients and work hard to ensure you receive the highest level service for your accident at work claim for your sustaining eye injuries.
-We are specialist Personal Injury claims solicitors with expertise in all types of claims, including, road traffic accidents, slips, trips, falls, and criminal injuries.
+Beacon Law provides a team of highly qualified personal injury solicitors and legal professionals with many years of experience in personal injury matters.
+We offer a high level of service to all our clients and work hard to ensure you receive the highest-level service for your accident at work claim.
+We are specialist personal injury claims solicitors with expertise in all types of claims, including road traffic accidents, slips, trips, falls, and criminal injuries.
+All of our claims are managed on a no-win, no-fee basis.

 To find out more about making a workplace accident, take a look at our FAQ’s.